 One of the most common reasons to use a bot is for taking orders.
 The list of restaurant chains jumping on the social media-ordering bandwagon continues to keep on growing.
-The first brand that announced a Messenger bot that allows ordering is Pizza Hut in July 2016.
-The chatbot that was announced was a social ordering platform at which customers will be able to reorder favorite or saved orders from any U.S. location of the restaurant chain by chatting directly with the Pizza Hut accounts on either Twitter or Facebook.
+The first brand that announced a Messenger bot that allows ordering is Pizza Hut.
+The international franchise has been taking orders via its messenger chatbot in July 2016.
+The chatbot that was announced was a social ordering platform through which customers are able to order/reorder favorite or saved orders from any U.S. location by chatting directly with the Pizza Hut account on either Twitter or Facebook.

 What is so special about?
-How it got released!
+The way it got released!

 Dominos released the bot just in time for the Super Bowl Sunday.
 Super Bowl Sunday is one of the five busiest delivery days of the year for Domino’s in the United States.
-This year the company expected to sell 12 million pizzas, five times greater than a typical Sunday.
+On that particular Sunday, the company expected to sell 12 million pizzas – five times greater than a typical Sunday.

 The chatbot lets customers mix and match by typing a word, selecting a cuisine (like Tex Mex), and adding an emoji to the text chat.
 They can also select keywords and choose recipes for special diets.

 This is clearly different from the mass of bots and available assistants!

 Planning a trip?
 Message a travel bot for flights and hotel recommendations, to rent a car, and more.
 As easy as that.

 More and more companies use software for travel agencies to automate customer service on their websites or through a messaging platform such as Facebook Messenger to assist with booking of their travel.